find your perfect postgrad program

 Studying a Postgrad Program in Washington

-Washington, the Evergreen state, has a stunning natural environment, and although it is known for its cold, rainy weather (which in fact covers only half of the state), it is an employer hotspot, hosting big companies such as Amazon, Microsoft and Starbucks, as well as numerous startups.
-With a population of just over 7 million, it is well populated but certainly not crowded, and its popularity is on the rise.
+Washington – not to be confused with Washington DC – is known as the Evergreen state, with stunning natural environment, and although it is known for its cold, rainy weather (which in fact covers only half of the state), it is an employer hotspot, hosting big companies such as Amazon, Microsoft and Starbucks, as well as numerous startups.
+With a population of just over seven million, it is well populated but certainly not crowded, and its popularity is on the rise.

 Seattle University features in the Princeton Review's Best Colleges, and is a top-notch study institution, offering a wide range of subjects and extracurricular activities.
 There are 7,405 students enrolled in total, 4,712 undergraduate students, 1,981 graduate students, and 712 law students.
 10% of students at Seattle University are international.